lexbor/docs/source/examples/encoding/single/decode/decoder.md

 The main function of this code is to read data from standard input, decode it according to the specified encoding, and print the corresponding Unicode values.
-It uses the Lexbor library to facilitate this process.
+It uses the `lexbor` library to facilitate this process.

 ### Header and Includes

-At the beginning of the file, we find the licensing information and the inclusion of the Lexbor encoding header:
+At the beginning of the file, we find the licensing information and the inclusion of the `lexbor` encoding header:

 ```c
 #include <lexbor/encoding/encoding.h>